kuzudb/kuzu-docs/src/content/docs/cypher/syntax.md

 ## Parsing

-The query parser looks for an input `STRING` that consists of unicode characters.
+The query parser looks for an input `STRING` that consists of ASCII or unicode characters.
 The parser is case-insensitive and ignores leading and trailing whitespaces.
-You can use characters non-English languages.
+You can use characters from non-English languages.
 To use special characters or unicode characters as identifiers, you can escape them by encapsulating them in backticks \`, such as \``Ψ`\`.